enspiral/handbook/working-groups/well-working-group.md

 ## Well Working Group has been disbanded \(at least for time being\)

-The **Members are currently the point people** for inquiries, comments or concerns around Personal Conduct.
+Your nodes **coordinators, or the board, are currently the point people** for inquiries, comments or concerns around Personal Conduct.

 ### Contact